samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 ### What is the value of our Directory for TF Operator Miners?

 TF Operator Miners who generate Internet IT capacity on their own infrastructure can make their capacity available for sale on our TF Directory.
-Operator Miners who use our Directory (and therefore accept our Tokens as payment) benefit from enhanced marketing and distribution for their capacity (at no extra cost) as well as providing certain and seamless transactions without concerns about currency fluctuations or other factors.
+Operator Miners who use our Directory (and therefore accept our Tokens as payment) benefit from marketing and distribution for their capacity (at no extra cost) as well as providing certain and seamless transactions without concerns about currency fluctuations or other factors.

 ### How are IT capacity sales transacted?

-Once a TF Miner is registered on our Directory, the available capacity becomes visible to Users of our Grid.
-Transactions are machine to machine - meaning they are API-driven based on smart contracts.
+Once a TF Miner is registered on our Directory, the available capacity becomes visible to users of our grid.
+All transactions are made "machine to machine" - meaning they are API-driven based on smart contracts.
 The smart contract specifies the key information such as the capacity or service, duration, price per unit, location, etc.  All transactions on the Directory are executed using our Tokens.
 The Tokens are automatically deposited in the TF Miner’s e-Wallet.